mylofi/local-data-lock/README.md

 var key = await getLockKey({ localIdentitity: currentAccountID, });
 ```

-If you don't have (or the application loses) an account ID, call `listLocalIdentities()` to receive an array of all registed local account IDs.
+If you don't have (or the application loses) an account ID, call `listLocalIdentities()` (async) to receive an array of all registed local account IDs.

 Alternatively, `getLockKey()` can be called WITHOUT either `localIdentity` or `addNewPasskey` options, in which case the device will prompt the user to select a discoverable passkey (if supported).
 If the user chooses a passkey that matches one of the registered local accounts, the keypair (and its `localIdentity` account ID property) will be returned.